System Design Space

 Lamport clocks + happens-before

-How to order events without a global clock and why causal order is more important than wall-clock timestamp.
+How to order events without a global clock, and why causal order matters more than a wall-clock timestamp.

 LaTeX